A Cowshed and Pale ale

 I argued in my American “musty ale” study that the signature of 1800s U.S. musty ale may have been the barnyard Brett tang, analogous to the contemporary “Bass stink” also documented in my article.

 A good example of the palate today albeit subtly is the Belgian Trappist ale Orval.
 In taste and colour Orval, which has a Brett inoculation, may be close to Huysman’s Gothic-tasting English pale ale.
-Countless craft “Brett” IPAs and other styles deliver a similar experience.
+Countless craft “Brett” IPAs and other styles deliver a similar experience, which many beer fans admire.

-There is some irony here in the monastic context.
-The further irony of the translated book title, Against the Grain, is more satisfying to contemplate as idiosyncratic English beer flavours are upheld, not derided.
+There is some irony of the (translated) book title Against the Grain, as idiosyncratic English beer tastes are upheld, not derided.

-Huysmans’ comment on porter, which notes the dry, liquorice taste, is further evidence of his protagonist’s sophisticated or grown-up palate.
+Huysmans’ comment on porter, noting the dry, liquorice taste, is further evidence of his protagonist’s sophisticated or grown-up palate.

-Now, my recent collaboration with Amsterdam Brewery to produce an 1870 AK bitter, a lower-gravity, “domestic” India Pale Ale, sought intentionally to avoid such Brett character.
-The reason was that storage of pale ale for a few weeks, even in the 19th century in uncoated wood, probably didn’t encourage Brett, or not invariably.
+Now, my recent collaboration with Amsterdam Brewery to produce an 1870 AK bitter, a lower-gravity, “domestic” India Pale Ale, sought intentionally to avoid such Brett.
+The reason was pale ale stored for a few weeks, even in in uncoated wood at the time, probably didn’t produce Brett, or not invariably.

-Brett generally needs longer to appear in beer as the yeast type awaits the normal end of fermentation to attack the more complex sugars and dextrin in the beer, unless of course the beer is inoculated with Brett to gain the intended character early.
-We did not do that as there was no intention to produce the character of a well-aged pale.
+Brett generally needs longer to appear in beer.
+The yeast type awaits the normal end of fermentation to attack the more complex sugars and dextrin in the beer, unless the beer is inoculated with Brett to gain the intended character.
+We did not do that as there was no intention to produce this character in the beer.

-The Bass funk may have had multiple causes, as discussed in my musty ale article, but the impact of Brettanomyces on Bass, a classic form of India Pale Ale, is undeniable given the later identification of a strain of wild yeast in the Bass yeast – see my article for the supporting references.
+The Bass funk may have had multiple causes, as discussed in my musty ale article, but the impact of Brettanomyces on Bass, a classic form of India Pale Ale, is undeniable as a wild yeast element was later identified in the Bass yeast.
+My article mentioned cites the supporting references.

-Huysmans’ reference to a cowshed taste in beer probably resulted from the impact of Brett.
+Huysmans’ reference to a cowshed taste in beer probably, therefore, resulted from the impact of Brett yeast.